raintonr/ArduinoDifferentialThermostat/README.md

 - dT - Difference between the two sensors.
 - Run - Status of the relay (on or off).

+In this mode (and only this mode), the relay will turn on and off automatically based on the sensors and settings values configured.

 ### Settings screen

 From 'Running mode' an extra long press (default of 1.5s) on either button moves to the settings screen.
 In this screen temperatures are not sensed and the relay will not turn on or off automatically.